facontidavide/SerializeMe/README.md

 This is not a full serialization library like ProtoBuffers or Flatbuffers, it is just **the most primitive building block** that take care of endianess for you.

+It works only with numeric types and `std::string`.
+You should serialize complex types by hand.

 This is made available onlu for didactic purposes.

 Typical usage: